janrochat/chipwits-C64-build/README.md

 ## Build Instructions (C64 version of ChipWits)

 In September 2023, the ChipWits team recovered Commodore C64 disks containing the original 1985 ChipWits source code.
 This guide explains how to build that code, using the recovered disk images and a Commodore 64 emulator (VICE).

+> [!NOTE]
-Ensure two disk drives (drive 8 and drive 9) are set up in VICE.
+> Ensure two disk drives (drive 8 and drive 9) are set up in VICE.

 ### Source Code